-The C2 architecture of a subset of the cargo routing application is shown in Figure 3a.
-The Port, Vehicle, and Warehouse components maintain the state of the application.
+Warehouse components maintain the state of the application.
 Optimizer ensures the most efficient distribution of vehicles at the delivery ports, assignment of cargo to the vehicles, and routing of vehicles to the warehouses.
 CargoRouter tracks the cargo during its delivery to a warehouse, while Reporter allows progress tracking of the system by a human operator.
 SystemClock provides consistent time measurement to interested components.
 Finally, the Artist component renders the application's user interface.

-C2-style architectures are modeled in an ADL, C2SADEL [30].
+C2-style architectures are modeled in an ADL, C2SADEL (Medvidovic et al., 1999).
 C2SADEL allows modeling of component and connector types, which are then instantiated and composed into a configuration.
-For illustration, an excerpt of a C2SADEL model of the cargo router architecture is shown in Figure 3b, while a partial specification of the Port component type is given in Figure 3c.
-Such a specification is analyzed for consistency by C2's DRADEL environment [30].
+For illustration, an excerpt of a C2SADEL model of the cargo router architecture is shown in Fig. 3b, while a partial specification of the Port component type is given in Fig. 3c.
+Such a specification is analyzed for consistency by C2's DRADEL environment (Medvidovic et al., 1999).

-4.2 Architecture-to-Design Model Connector
+5.2.
+Architecture-to-design model connector

-Based on the information provided in a C2SADEL model of an architecture, DRADEL is capable of generating a partial implementation of that architecture [30].
+Based on the information provided in a C2SADEL model of an architecture, DRADEL is capable of generating a partial implementation of that architecture (Medvidovic et al., 1999).
 However, many lower-level issues needed to complete the implementation (e.g., specific data structures and algorithms) are not provided at the architectural level.
 For that reason, the "outer skeleton" of the application generated from the architectural model must be complemented with the details typically provided through lower-level design activities.